glennlopez/Cpp.Playground/README.md

 C++ Playground
 =================
 This is where I keep all my non project related C and C++ source codes.
 Its an educational repo for documenting my progress; all my trials and tribulations with one of the "hardest" languages to master.
-If you're interested, I have used project euler to  https://github.com/glennlopez/Archive.ProjectEuler solve fun math puzzles.
-Archive.ProjectEuler is a proving ground I have used to challenge myself with new languages I've learned.
+If you're interested, I have used project euler (https://github.com/glennlopez/Archive.ProjectEuler) to solve fun math puzzles.

 ![alt text](https://s-media-cache-ak0.pinimg.com/736x/a6/64/bf/a664bfae939ac4da62d6783442e560ee.jpg "C++ Logo")